InformatiqueAdapteItAdapt/InformatiqueAdapteItAdapt/README.md

-- 👋 Hi, I’m @InformatiqueAdapteItAdapt
+- 👋 Hi, I’m Khadija
-- 👀 I’m interested in ...
+- 👀 I’m interested in e@administration digital education and world
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning to create Women Technology Organisation ..
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...
+- 📫 How to reach me
+- call me +33 7 49 27 85 29...

 <!---
-InformatiqueAdapteItAdapt/InformatiqueAdapteItAdapt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
 --->